jh2946/terraform-demo/README.md

 git clone https://github.com/jh2946/terraform-demo.git .
 ```

-Throughout the entire process, do not manually edit any files except for `app/.env`.
-There should also be no need to edit any files during the full cloud deployment run.
+Throughout the entire process, do not manually edit any files except for `app/.env` (the full cloud deployment run doesn't even depend on `app/.env`).
 If you see any errors, please screenshot, document the steps you took to arrive at the error, and inform me.

 ## Deploying local (sqlite + local disk)